Drug policy of Oregon: Prescription drugs

 Illicit use of prescription drugs is the fastest growing category of illegal drug use.
 Treatment admissions for illicit prescription drugs increased 332% from 1998 to 2008, surpassing cocaine admissions in 2005.
 In the United States, the primary methods of diversion of legitimate pharmaceuticals is illegal dispensing and prescribing by physicians, illegal distribution by pharmacists, prescription forgery, doctor shopping, and drug thefts from pharmacies, nursing homes, and hospitals.
 Pharmacy burglaries are prevalent throughout the state and Diversion Investigators are also encountering pharmaceuticals that have been purchased via the Internet without a doctor's prescription.
 The use and sale of oxycodone (OxyContin, Percocet, Percodan), hydrocodone (Vicodin, Lortab), and anabolic steroids are of concern to the Drug Enforcement Administration.
 Also, as of January 2008, methadone use has increased dramatically in the state.

 Psilocybin and psilocybin mushrooms

 As part of the passing of Oregon Ballot Measure 110, which came into effect on February 1, 2021, the personal possession of psilocybin and psilocybin mushrooms (also known as "magic mushrooms") was decriminalized.

 As part of Oregon Ballot Measure 109 the "manufacture, delivery and administration" of psilocybin and psilocybin mushrooms was legalized for those aged 21 and over for medical purposes, such as mental health treatment and use in supervised and licensed therapy sessions.
+Oregon Ballot Measure 109 created Oregon Psilocybin Services, a state agency that regulates the licensed use of psilocybin in Oregon.